npalm/docker-introduction/markdown/part2.md

 !SUB
 ### Automated build
 - Observe the output on the build page on Docker Hub.
 Once the build is done create a container based on your new build image.
+- You could also trigger a build with a HTTP post.
+See the instructions on the build settings page.

 ````
 docker run -d --name myapp -p 8888:80 \
     <docker-hub-account>/lab2-webapp